propublica/timeline-setter/doc/doc.markdown

     timeline-setter -c /path/to/data.csv -o /path/to/output/directory

+Full list of options:

+* `-c CSV` Path to your CSV files.
+* `-o OUTPUT_PATH` Path to output timeline and assets.
+* `-a` Add the default supporting assets to the output directory, along with the timeline itself.
+* `-m` Create a minified one-page version of your timeline with all supporting assets inline.
-Add the `-a` flag if you'd like TimelineSetter to add the default supporting assets to the output directory.
-And, for fun, add the `-O` flag to open a browser to your new timeline after it is generated.
+* `-O` Open a browser to your new timeline after it is generated (currently Mac OS only).
+* `-h` Print help to standard output.

 ## Setting up your spreadsheet